Irregular sets, the $\beta$-transformation and the almost specification property: Definitions and preliminaries

 \subsection{The almost specification property}

 Pfister and Sullivan have introduced a property called the $g$-almost product property.
 We take the liberty of renaming this property as the almost specification property.
 The almost specification property can be verified for every $\beta$-shift (see \S \ref{beta.4.1}).
-The version we use here is a priori weaker than that in \cite{PfS}.
+The version we use here is a priori weaker than that in \cite{PfS} and is slightly weaker than the almost product property of \cite{Ya}.
 First we need an auxiliary definition. \begin{definition} Let $\epsilon_0 >0$.
 A function $g: \IN \times (0, \epsilon_0) \mapsto \IN$ is called a mistake function if for all $\epsilon \in(0, \epsilon_0)$ and all $n \in \IN$, $g(n, \epsilon) \leq g(n+1, \epsilon)$ and

 Given a mistake function $g$, if $\epsilon > \epsilon_0$, we define $g(n, \epsilon) := g(n, \epsilon_0)$. \end{definition} We note that for fixed $k \in \IN$ and $\lambda >0$, if $g$ is a mistake function, then so is $h$ defined by $h(n, \epsilon)=kg(n, \lambda \epsilon)$. \begin{definition} For $n,m \in \IN, m<n$, we define the set of $(n, -m)$ index sets to be